A message from Karen’s Mum

 Welcome to the Karen Morris Memorial Trust, the charity set up to continue the fundraising initiative of my sorely missed daughter who passed away in September 1998, just one year after being diagnosed with chronic myeloid leukaemia.

-We also fund a number of complementary treatments for haematology patients which would not otherwise be available, but which are proven to alleviate the emotional, and thereby the physical pain of leukaemia patients and bring some comfort to their nearest and dearest.
+We have also funded a number of complementary treatments for haematology patients which would not otherwise be available, but which are proven to alleviate the emotional, and thereby the physical pain of leukaemia patients and bring some comfort to their nearest and dearest.
+In each case alternative funding was found to continue the service.

 Chair, Karen Morris Memorial Trust